Emergency Active Travel Fund (Covid-19) Measures

 For further details on schemes, visit our dedicated pages.

 The second round of funding available is designed to support further temporary schemes, and also longer term, permanent measures.
-The City Council has an indicative allocation of £2m from the Government, subject to a bid outlining further schemes, which we submitted on 7 August 2020.
+Following a bid outlining further schemes, the City Council was awarded a further £2m from the Government, in November 2020.

 These schemes include:

 Develop new routes in the north and east of the city

 - Carlton Road/Porchester Road – Build on measures introduced in Tranche 1 (segregated cycling facilities, temporary crossings and a quiet, signed route), to include more protected space for cyclists

 - A60 Mansfield Road and London Road – Extend provision for cyclists along the length of Mansfield Road to the city boundary.
 This links in with a proposal for a low traffic neighbourhood in the Sherwood/Berridge area

 - St Ann’s Well Road – Upgrade existing traffic calming features, helping to enforce the 20mph speed limit